kannankvs/md2/Command-Reference.md

 **config interface speed**

-This command is to configure the speed  administratively bringing up the Physical interface or port channel interface.
+This command is to configure the speed for the Physical interface.
-TBD: What should user do to make it effective? "show interfaces status" still shows as down even after executing this command.
+TBD: What are the acceptable values for speed (40000 for 40G, 100000 for 100G?) ? what should user do to make it effective? "show interfaces status" still the previous value even after this command is executed.

   - Usage:

-      config interface <interface-name> startup
+      config interface <interface-name> speed <value>

   - Example:
   ```
-  admin@sonic:~$ sudo config interface Ethernet0 startup
+  admin@sonic:~$ sudo config interface Ethernet0 speed 40000
   ```

 # Interface Naming Mode